 Soda, sweetened lemonade, fruit punch, and fruit juice with added sugar.

 Milk and dairy products, including string cheese.

 Hot dogs, fatty lunch meats, sausage, chicken nuggets.

-Whole grain breads and cereals, pretzels, low-fat microwave popcorn.
+Whole grain breads and cereals, pretzels, nuts, olives.

 White bread, sugary breakfast cereals, chips.